0x3F3F/0x3F3F.github.io/_posts/2017-11-29-RSS-Filter.md

 tags: [ 'RSS' ]
 ---

-I've wrote a very basic filter for Fresh RSS.
-It simply allows me to specify filteres for individual feeds in a json file as follows:
+I've wrote a very basic filter for FreshRSS.
+It simply allows me to specify filters for individual feeds using a json file as follows:

 ```json
 [